 Q: If a student is preparing an Academic Progress Appeal through the Office of Student Aid, and he/she needs to provide documentation from an approved Senate petition, how can the documentation be obtained?

 A: Students who are preparing academic progress appeals can request that the Senate forward petition documentation directly to the Office of Student Aid to be included in their appeal.
 Students need to provide the Senate with written permission via email before any documentation can be forwarded.

 Q: When students get a decision letter in the mail and their petition has been denied, why are there no reasons given for the denial?

-A: There are no denial reasons provided because the Senate Subcommittee on Academic Standards reviews between 1,200 and 1,400 petitions per year.
+A: There are no denial reasons provided because the Senate Subcommittee on Undergraduate Petition Review reviews between 1,200 and 1,400 petitions per year.
 Each student’s petition is different.
 Petitions are reviewed according to established procedures and based on extenuating circumstances and documentation provided.
 Contact information for the Senate office is included in the letterhead on every decision letter.
 Students may call the Senate office at any time at 814-863-0221 to request denial reasons.

 Q: If a student’s petition is denied, is there any way to have it reconsidered?

 A: There is an appeal process in place for denied student petitions.
 In order to prepare an appeal, students must have additional documentation and/or rationale that was not included with the original petition.
 Prior to beginning the appeal process, students should contact the Faculty Senate office by phone at 814-863-0221 or by email to determine why their original petition has been denied, and to get suggestions for what may be helpful to provide in an appeal.
 The appeal process is the same as the original petition process, and appeal petitions are initiated by students at their colleges/campuses.

 Q: What is the difference between a retroactive late drop and a retroactive withdrawal?